Tenchunky/Getting-and-Cleaning-Data/README.md

 * Unzip the source data (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into the working directory.
 * Copy the run_analysis.R script into the working directory
 * Perform `source("run_analysis.R")` command in R
-* Upon successful running of the script, you will find two output files generated in the working directory:
-  * `merged_subset.txt` (7.9 Mb) - File contains the tidy data set with only the measurements on the mean and standard deviation for each measurement (10299 rows by 68 columns).
-  * `tidy_data.txt` (219 Kb) - File contains the tidy data set with the average of each variable for each activity and each subject (180 rows by 68 columns).
+* Upon successful running of the script, you will find an output file (tidy_data.txt) generated in the working directory.
+This file contains the tidy data set with the average of each variable for each activity and each subject (180 rows by 68 columns).
 * Perform `data <- read.table("tidy_data.txt",header = TRUE)` command in R to read the final output file